nitaytech/2026/_posts/2026-04-27-nlp-for-human-sciences.md

 It’s up to the NLP scientist to recognize that, in scientific settings, the goal is no longer to achieve the highest possible performance.
 Instead, the emphasis shifts toward gaining interpretable insights that help explain the underlying human phenomena, even if this comes at the cost of a few performance points.
 In practice, this involves examining the model’s parameters, behaviors, and predictions to understand which patterns it captures from the data and how those insights relate to the scientific questions at hand, i.e., turning predictive power into meaningful scientific knowledge through interpretability (and explainability).
 Importantly, interpretability in NLP serves a dual purpose: it can **improve model performance through interpretability** – revealing failure points and guiding refinement – and it can **extract scientific insights** that deepen our understanding of the phenomena being studied.

 Interpretability in NLP can take many forms, and <d-cite key="Calderon2024OnBO"></d-cite> offers a helpful way to make sense of this landscape.
-They define an interpretability (and explainability) method broadly as “any approach that extracts insights into how an NLP system works”, whether at the level of the entire model or a specific component.
+They define an interpretability (and explainability) method broadly as "any approach that extracts insights into how an NLP system works", whether at the level of the entire model or a specific component.
 Some methods explain the full input–output behavior (for example, how changing the input shifts a prediction), while others zoom in on particular layers or modules, such as probing what the early layers of GPT-2 XL encode.
 The paper organizes these approaches into several interpretability paradigms, each designed to uncover different types of insights.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/2025-04-28-nlp4science/papers-count.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid path="assets/img/2026-04-27-nlp-for-human-sciences/papers-count.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">